ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 We now discuss the various options in the `config_train_sbi.json` SBI configuration file, which include the type of SBI method, the type of compression if needed, the type of density estimator, the input shape of the dataset, and other relevant training hyperparameters used.
 Note that several of these are equivalent to those outlined in the tutorial [Learning pulsar parameters with NNs](learning_tutorial_nn.md), where we discuss point estimation.
+In the following, we primarily focus on single-round inference as outlined in the tutorial `08_learning_sbi_tutorial.ipynb`.
+We explain additional parameters specific to multi-round inference further below in [Multi-round specific options](#multi-round-specific-options).

 #### General info